Dienogest (dye-EN-oh-jest), Estradiol Valerate (es-tra-DYE-ol VAL-er-ate)

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to estradiol valerate and dienogest, or if you are pregnant or have unusual vaginal bleeding.
+Do not use this medicine if you have had an allergic reaction to estradiol valerate and dienogest or if you are pregnant or have unusual vaginal bleeding that has not been checked by a doctor.
 You should not use this medicine if you have uncontrolled high blood pressure, certain heart problems, or diabetes with kidney, eye, or blood vessel damage.
 Do not use this medicine if you have breast cancer, cancer of the uterus or cervix, liver disease, or certain types of headaches.
 You should not use this medicine if you have a history of blood clots, heart attack, or stroke.
-Do not use this medicine if you smoke cigarettes or if you are over age 35.
-Do not use this medicine if you have ever had jaundice (yellow eyes or skin) caused by pregnancy or birth control.
+Do not use this medicine if you smoke cigarettes and you are older than age 35.

 How to Use This Medicine

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 - Take this medicine at the same time every day.
 Birth control pills work best when there is no more than 24 hours between doses.

 - Keep your pills in the blister pack you receive from the pharmacy.
 Take the pills in the order they appear in the container.

 - If you vomit or have diarrhea within 3 to 4 hours of taking this medicine, follow the instructions in the leaflet given by your doctor or call your doctor.

 If a dose is missed: